The Law Advantage

 About the Certificate in Law

-• Courses are taught by Queen's Faculty of Law instructors who are experts in their field and are TA'ed by law students.
+• Courses are taught by Queen's Faculty of Law instructors who are experts in their field and Teaching Assistants are upper-year law students

-• The program offers seven courses, each covering a unique aspect of Canadian law.
+• The program offers nine courses, each covering a unique aspect of Canadian law

-• Current Queen's students can have two courses counted as electives towards your degree program.
+• Current Queen's students can count two courses as electives towards degree program

-• Apply as an interest student - no supporting documentation required!
+• Apply as an interest student - no supporting documentation is required

 Benefits of the Certificate in Law